zeek/zeek/frameworks/sumstats.rst

 to demonstrate the thresholding functionality.
-This example is a toy to demonstrate how thresholding works in Sumstats and is not meant to be a real-world functional example, that is left to the :doc:`/scripts/policy/misc/scan.zeek` script that is included with Bro.
+This example is a toy to demonstrate how thresholding works in Sumstats and is not meant to be a real-world functional example, that is left to the :doc:`/scripts/policy/misc/scan.zeek` script that is included with Zeek.

 .. literalinclude:: sumstats-toy-scan.zeek
    :caption: